London neighbourhoods

 - Mercato Mayfair - a food court in an old church.
 Totally worth it for the architecture, not the food.

-- Attendant Coffee Roasters - an awesome underground-restroom-turned-coffee-bar at Victorian-era urinals.
+- Attendant Coffee Roasters - an awesome underground-restroom-turned-coffee-bar in Victorian-era urinals.

 - WatchHouse Somerset House - a great place for a tea and a pastry with a great view of beautiful Somerset House.